bartekpacia/bartekpacia.github.io/about.md

 in Unity and installed it on computers in my primary school.
 All the children were in awe of my seemingly wonderous creation.

 **And so was I**.
-I realized that with enough persistence and skill, I'm able to create almost everything I want.
+I realized that with enough persistence and skill, I'm able to create anything I can think of.
 And that's what I like the most about programming.

 Since then, I made many other apps/programs/games.
 You can see everything (except the ones marked as "private") on my GitHub.